Siddharth-Dev/Android-Job-Manager/README.md

 # Android-Job-Manager
-This project is sample on how you can implement Queue mechanism in android
+This project(Android Job Manager) is a sample on how you can implement Queue mechanism in android